spodula/SpecHDDFileEditor/README.md

 Should leave a JAR file in the target folder.

 Running:
 Depending on your java installation and OS, you may be able to double-click on the file.
+(On most linux distributions, you will have to explicity set the +x flag in file properties)
 Alternatively, from the command line:

   Java -jar HDDEditorxxx.jar